 Unless you have a specific Health and Safety requirement, it is up to you to decide which flooring.
 However, where hygiene is important, you will require a seamless floor screed such as PU6290 or Foodsafe Quartz.

 Resin screeds and epoxy floor coatings can scratch if extremely sharp objects are dragged across the surface.

 Yes, line markings will start to wear in time depending on how much traffic they are subject to.
 Having said that, two coats of a good line marking paint (Epoxy, Polyurethane, Polyaspartic or MMA) will last a number of years.

-Yes, all resins can be applied outside, though there are some that are more suitable for external use, such as MMA.
+Yes, all resins screeds can be applied outside, though there are some that are more suitable for external use, such as MMA.

 Although how long a resin floor will last depends on the specification and the use it is subject to, we are confident that our resin screeds will have a minimum ten-year life expectancy.

-Yes, epoxy floors are extremely durable.
+Yes, a epoxy floor coating is extremely durable.